Also known as: Mesothelioma - malignant and Malignant pleura mesothelioma (MPM)

 - Continued spread of cancer to other organs

-Long-term exposure to asbestos -- a fire-resistant material -- is the biggest risk factor.
-Asbestos was once commonly found in insulation, ceiling and roofing vinyls, cement, and automotive brake materials.
-Although many asbestos workers smoked, experts do not believe smoking itself is a cause of this condition.
+Long-term exposure to asbestos is the biggest risk factor.
+Asbestos is a fire-resistant material.
+It was once commonly found in insulation, ceiling and roofing vinyls, cement, and car brakes.
+Even though many asbestos workers smoked, experts do not believe smoking itself is a cause of this condition.

 Exams and Tests